 The ruling in favor of the plaintiffs in the lawsuit was finalized the day before by dismissing the motion for non-continuance of the trial.
 Prior to this, the Presidential Office had filed a lawsuit against Kim Eui-gyeom, who had filed a lawsuit against Kim for stock price manipulation in January 2023.

-In response, the Democratic Party has filed a defamation lawsuit against the office of the President.
-The Democratic Party has questioned whether the Office of the Presidential Secretary, which assists the President, can file a lawsuit regarding Mrs. Kim's personal matter, saying,
+In response, the Democratic Party has filed a defamation lawsuit against a lawmaker from the Democratic Party.
+The Democratic Party has expressed doubts about whether the legal secretary's office, which assists the president, can file a lawsuit regarding Kim's personal affairs, saying,

-The court ruled that the matter should be disclosed, and the People's Solidarity for Participatory Democracy filed a lawsuit.
-In the first and second hearings, the court ruled that "it is difficult to recognize any disruption to business, and the procedures through which each department in the Secretariat handles its business are subject to public scrutiny.
+The government decided to keep the information confidential, and the Solidarity for Participatory Democracy filed a lawsuit.
+In the first and second hearings, the court ruled that it was difficult to recognize any disruption to work, and that it was unclear what procedures each department in the secretariat would follow to handle the work.

 2025/03/14 20:56 KST